nrasadi/split-keras-tensorflow-model/README.md

 <h1> Example: Split a CNN Model into Two Parts </h1>

-To run this example, [Google Colab](https://colab.research.google.com) is a recommended choice.
+For running this example, [Google Colab](https://colab.research.google.com) is the recommended choice.

 First of all, Clone!